-With Equality, Diversity and Inclusion ("ED&I") being an increasingly important consideration for shareholders and will continue to aspire to maintain a diverse Board with given its positive impact on business performance, the Remuneration Committee considered that it was an important input measure to progress going forward as part otherwise.
-In line with Provision 23 of the Code, the table of the annual bonus and for the 2023 financial year bonus, above sets out the current position of the Company on a 5% was based on management actions relating to increasing diversity.
+With Equality, Diversity and Inclusion ("ED&I") being an increasingly important consideration for shareholders and will continue to aspire to maintain a diverse Board with given its positive impact on business performance, the Remuneration Committee considered that it was an of the annual bonus and for the 2023 financial year bonus, above sets out the current position of the Company on a 5% was based on management actions relating to increasing diversity.
 It has been agreed that this would be increased to 10% of the 2024 financial year bonus.